 Don’t Be Hasty.
-The Social Habit states found that 32% of customers that have ever attempted to contact a brand or company through social media expect a response within 30 minutes or less.
+The Social Habit states that 32% of customers who have ever attempted to contact a brand or company through social media expect a response within 30 minutes or less.
 Furthermore, 42% expect a response within the hour.
 While time might not be of the essence during a pandemic, it most certainly is when it comes to good customer service.

 Get Personal.
 Automated messages and responses can be seen from a mile away, and to be honest, it’s not a great look.
 When responding to comments, keep things personal and comfortable.

 Marketing strategies for beauty products must evolve and adjust to meet new consumer needs.
 Taking on a new digital marketing focus is important, as is guiding customers forward.
 In fact, grabbing opportunities where they arise is the only way to ensure growth during this shaky period.

 We at Brenton Way believe that these are just some of the ways in which beauty and jewelry brands can set themselves apart from their competition and increase online sales at the same time:

 Countless brands have cut back on paid advertising since the start of the pandemic, but when it comes to your marketing strategy for beauty products – or any other products for that matter – this is the worst path to take.
 When the world recovers from the pandemic, your brand might be completely forgotten.
 At Brenton Way, we say, out of sight, out of mind.

 If there is any form of a budget to keep your paid advertising running, make sure to see it through.
 Even if your advertising budget is smaller than before, try to find a way to keep it going rather than halting it entirely.

 Think about it.
 There have never been as many people at home in front of their computer and gadget screens just scrolling along, looking for something interesting to pop up.
 It will also likely save you money.